-Dose reconstruction guidance in this document for periods prior to July 1, 1972 is presented to provide a technical basis for partial dose reconstructions for non presumptive cancers not covered within the SEC class through June 30, 1972.
-NIOSH found that it was infeasible to reconstruct doses for inadequately monitored radionuclides such as polonium, thorium, and neptunium.
-Although NIOSH found that it is not possible to completely reconstruct radiation doses for the proposed class, the NIOSH intends to use any internal and external monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
-Therefore, dose reconstructions for individuals employed at the Hanford site during the period from October 1, 1943 through June 30, 1972, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.
+Dose reconstruction guidance in this document for periods prior to December 31, 1983 is presented to provide a technical basis for partial dose reconstructions for claims not covered within the SEC class through December 31, 1983.
+NIOSH found that it was infeasible to reconstruct doses for inadequately monitored radionuclides such as polonium, thorium, and neptunium through June 30, 1972 (NIOSH 2009).
+In addition, NIOSH found that it was infeasible to reconstruct doses for highly enriched uranium, 233U, thorium, or neptunium, from July 1, 1972, through December 31, 1983 (NIOSH 2012).
+Although NIOSH found that it is not possible to completely reconstruct radiation doses for the added class, NIOSH intends to use any internal and external monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
+Therefore, dose reconstructions for individuals employed at the Hanford site during the period from October 1, 1943 through December 31, 1983, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.